ENABLING BATTERY TECHNOLOGIES

 & DEVELOPING SKILLS

-Our £200 million facility bridges the gap between battery research and successful mass production.
+Our open-access facility bridges the gap between battery research and successful mass production, reducing commercial risk for high volume manufacturing investments.

 WHY UKBIC?